 In a large non-stick frying pan or medium heat, fry each sandwich until the cheese has melted and the outside is golden brown.
 Remove from heat.
 Use a round, fluted cutter and cut each sandwich into a circle.

 While the sandwiches are frying prepare the poached eggs.

 Use a pan that is at least 3-inches deep so there is enough water to cover the eggs and they do not stick to the bottom of the pan.
 To prevent sticking, grease the pan with a little oil before filling with water.

 Bring the poaching liquid to a boil and then reduce to a simmer before adding the eggs (bubbles should not break the surface).

+Break each egg onto a saucer or into small cups or bowls.
 Slip eggs carefully into simmering water by lowering the lip of each egg-cup 1/2-inch below the surface of the water.
 Let the eggs flow out.

 Immediately cover with a lid and turn off the heat.
 Set a timer for exactly three minutes for medium-firm yolks.
 Adjust the time up or down for runnier or firmer yolks.
 Cook 3 to 5 minutes, depending on firmness desired.